andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 - Subtransactions overflow: Using subtransactions, each use of a subtransaction creates an id to track.
 At a high enough creation rate it's possible to run out of values.
 This was written up in the GitLab post: [Why we spent the last month eliminating PostgreSQL subtransactions](https://about.gitlab.com/blog/why-we-spent-the-last-month-eliminating-postgresql-subtransactions/).

-Multixact member space exhaustion: MultiXact or multiple transactions can occur in a few scenarios.
+MultiXact member space exhaustion: MultiXact or multiple transactions can occur in a few scenarios.
 - An explicit row lock: `SELECT … FOR SHARE`
 - `SELECT … FOR UPDATE`